gokceoguzerenler/cis530_sp2021/homework/nmt/nmt.md

 Your submission file should be named `translations.txt` and should consist only of the raw, not Byte-Pair Encoded English translations, one sentence per line.
 We will evaluate your translations using BLEU, and since we all know BLEU is not perfect, this will not constitute a lot of your grade.

 We will be putting the baseline system up on the leaderboard purely for your reference. **You are not required to beat it**.
 It is perfectly fine to submit a system that does worse than the baseline on BLEU as long as you include thoughtful analysis in your writeup.
 We encourage students to not only play around with things that improve their score but also to investigate the evaluation metrics themselves and analyze how they correlate with your human evaluation.

+## Writeup

+In your writeup, for each extention that you do, include (1) a section describing what you did (2) a section about how you evaluated and (3) a summary of your perceptions about the extension.
+You will not be evaluated on how well the extension worked, but instead whether or not your extension engaged with a component of how to build or evaluate an nmt system.
+If you have questions about whether an extension is enough, please ask on Piazza.

 ## Deliverables
 Here are the deliverables that you will need to submit: